Hajimete no: History

 On December 1, 2021, the same day as the EP The Book 2 release, Yoasobi announced a collaboration with novelists Rio Shimamoto, Mizuki Tsujimura, Miyuki Miyabe, and Eto Mori, who all won Naoki Prize, to write short stories for the book titled Hajimete no. The theme of "a story to read when you do [something] for the first time", the short stories consists of Shimamoto's Watashi Dake no Shoyūsha, Tsujimura's Yūrei, Miyabe's Iro Chigai no Trump, and Mori's Hikari no Tane.
 Yoasobi would be in charge of producing and performing songs based on all short stories.

 Surinsha first published Hajimete no on February 16, 2022, alongside the release the first song based on Shimamoto's short story "Mr.".
 The Taiwanese edition was published by Crown Publishing on July 10, 2023.
 Two more songs were released in 2022: "Suki da", sourced from Mori's story, on May 30; and "Umi no Manimani", based on Tsujimura's story, on November 18.
 The last song "Seventeen" came on March 27, 2023.
 All songs are featured on the book's companion EP Hajimete no – EP, released on May 10, 2023.

 100 promotional videos for the book, voiced texts from all four stories by Ikura and other 99 voice actors, were used as a commercial airing during the 2022 World Figure Skating Championships broadcast via Fuji TV, as well as the duo's social media.
-Yoasobi, sometimes alongside the writers, promoted Hajimete no by giving interviews in various media, such as magazines Da Vinci and Aera, newspaper Yomiuri Shimbun, radio show Takahiro Inoue Doyōbi no "A", and television shows Mezamashi TV and Tetsuko's Room, etc.
+Yoasobi, sometimes alongside the writers, promoted Hajimete no by giving interviews in various media, such as magazines Da Vinci and Aera, newspaper The Yomiuri Shimbun, radio show Takahiro Inoue Doyōbi no "A", and television shows Mezamashi TV and Tetsuko's Room, etc.